xiix0/scam/README.md

-You may worry about your hair-do today, but tomorrow much peanut butter will be sold.
+You are wise, witty, and wonderful, but you spend too much time reading this sort of trash.